vtexdocs/dev-portal-content/docs/localization/store-architecture.md

 ---
-title: Store architecture
+title: "Store architecture"
-slug: store-architecture
+slug: "store-architecture"
 hidden: false
-createdAt: 2024-05-23T13:08:55.338Z
+createdAt: "2024-05-23T13:08:55.338Z"
-updatedAt: 2024-09-09T18:14:39.196Z
+updatedAt: "2024-09-09T18:14:39.196Z"
-excerpt: Learn how our store architecture models are tailored to meet different business needs.
+excerpt: "Learn how our store architecture models are tailored to meet different business needs."
 seeAlso:
-  - /docs/guides/understanding-vtex-reference-architectures
+- "/docs/guides/understanding-vtex-reference-architectures"
 ---

 Store architecture diagrams represent the fundamental structure of a particular project, providing a unified vision to all stakeholders and translating business needs into software components and project requirements.
 In this guide, we present an overview of basic store architecture models on VTEX.